biowdl/RNA-seq/docs/index.md

 - **lncrna**: contains all the files for detecting long non-coding RNA transcripts
     - **coding-potential**.
 Contains a transcripts.fasta file with transcripts from the  GFF.
 In cpat.tsv these transcripts are rated for their coding potential.
-    - **<reference.gtf.d>** Folders where the found transcripts are compared to gtf files from databases.
+    - **&lt;reference.gtf.d>** Folders where the found transcripts are compared to gtf files from databases.
 - **multiqc**: Contains the multiqc report.

 ## Contact